rebeccabilbro/rebeccabilbro.github.io/_posts/2018-6-13-xgboost-and-yellowbrick.md

 ## Class Balance Plot

 First we instantiate the `ClassBalance` visualizer, passing in the xgboost estimator, desired figure size in pixels, and class names.
 We then call `fit` on the visualizer, which will also call the xgboost (or sklearn) model's internal fit method.
-The Yellowbrick `score` method calls Scikit-Learn classification scoring means to evaluate the internal model, and `poof` shows the plot.
+The Yellowbrick `score` method calls Scikit-Learn classification scorers to evaluate the internal model, and `poof` shows the plot.

 ```python